PhD Statistics Program Options

 Before applying to the Statistics Department, please read the Graduate School Frequently Asked Questions.
-Note that there is a non-refundable application fee, and that applicants whose native language is not English, or whose undergraduate instruction was not in English, must provide an English proficiency test score (TOEFL or IELTS).
+Note that there is a non-refundable application fee.
+Applicants whose native language is not English, or whose undergraduate instruction was not in English, must provide an English proficiency test score (TOEFL or IELTS).

 - The online application for admission asks for the name and email contact information of the references from whom you request recommendations.
 A recommendation request will be sent, by email, to each of your references.
 The email will include your name with a link to each department’s electronic recommendation form.
 The request can be sent at any time providing you meet department deadlines.
 You can change references or send a reminder through your application.